michaelritsema/ziften-kafka-example/README.md

 An example of consuming off a Kafka topic is also provided.
 Ziften uses Kafka 0.10.
 The consumer was refactored in Kafka 0.9, so please consult the 0.10 documentaiton if you are not familiar: https://kafka.apache.org/documentation

+To build the whole project:
+    mvn installl

+This should result in a new shaded jar at target/kafka-example-jar At this point you run it the same way as the provided example jar:
+        $ java -jar build/ziften-kafka-example.jar ec2-54-161-12-134.compute.amazonaws.com:9092 ZIFTEN.DATACOLLECTION_